Modbury Tournament Definitions

 Players are to draw for colours in the first game and then alternate.

 This is intended to be a learning experience with an experience player providing insight into some aspect of the game.
-Friendly games for practice usually follow.
+The focus is on bringing in new insight to even the most experienced players in the club.

 The tournament committe will determine the number of rounds and rate of play based on the number of players on the night.